925-391-0999 Menu

 Is there any recovery for a chemical peel?

 After our Danville, CA light chemical peel, the skin will need about 2-7 days to heal.
 Some slight flakiness, redness, stinging or itching may be present.
 These are normal reactions, and they will pass shortly.
-Dr. Samra will provide a full aftercare regimen for you as he does with every procedure, and you will also receive follow up visits.
+Our team will provide a full aftercare regimen for you as they do with every procedure, and you will also receive follow up visits.

 What is the cost of a chemical peel?

 Each chemical peel will be formulated with your unique skincare concerns in mind, so the price will vary from client to client.
-Dr. Samra customizes your treatment and performs a detailed physical evaluation and medical review during your consultation in Livermore, CA. You will receive an individualized quote at the time of your first session with Dr. Samra.
+Your medical provider customizes your treatment and performs a detailed physical evaluation and medical review during your consultation in Livermore, CA. You will receive an individualized quote at the time of your first session with a medical provider.

 Why choose Sculpt MD for your chemical peel?